-(z) “Program costs” means the direct and indirect costs of an energy efficiency program or demand response program, including, but not limited to, costs associated with EM&V, lost revenues, and financial incentives.

-(aa) “Participant cost test” means a cost-effectiveness test that measures the difference between the cost incurred by a program participant and the direct economic benefit received by a program participant.
+(cc) “Participant cost test” means a cost-effectiveness test that measures the difference between the cost incurred by a program participant and the direct economic benefit received by a program participant.

-(bb) “Participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the program expressed as a percentage or a fraction.
+(dd) “Participation level” means the actual number of customers participating in a specific demand-side program relative to the eligible number of customers available to participate in the program expressed as a percentage or a fraction.

-(cc) “Penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.
+(ee) “Penetration” means the ratio of the number of a specific type of new units installed to the total number of new units installed during a given time.

-(dd) “Persistence” means the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure’s installation or implementation.
+(ff) “Persistence” means the percentage of energy-saving effectiveness remaining in a particular year compared to the initial year of the measure’s installation or implementation.
 Persistence is a function of the following two (2) factors:

 (1) Equipment degradation.

 (2) Consumer behavior.

-(ee) “Program Participant” means a utility customer participating in a utility-sponsored energy efficiency or demand response program.
+(gg) “Program Participant” means a utility customer participating in a utility-sponsored energy efficiency or demand response program.

-(ff) “Ratepayer impact measure test” or “RIM test” is the change in revenue requirement, expressed on a per unit of sale, from the implementation of an energy efficiency program or demand response program.
+(hh) “Ratepayer impact measure test” or “RIM test” measures what happens to customer bills or rates due to changes in utility revenues and operating costs caused by a DSM program.
+It indicates the direction and magnitude of the expected change in customer bills or rate levels..

-(gg) “Rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where an energy efficiency program is concentrated.
+(ii) “Rebound effect” means a specific effect where a customer responds to a lower relative cost of electric service by purchasing more electricity in the same end-use where an energy efficiency program is concentrated.

-(hh) “Resource” means a facility, project, contract, or other mechanism used by a utility to assist in providing electric energy service to the customer.
+(jj) “Resource” means a facility, project, contract, or other mechanism used by a utility to assist in providing electric energy service to the customer.

-(ii) “Spillover” means additional reductions in energy consumption or demand by program participants beyond those directly associated with program participation.
+(kk) “Spillover” means additional reductions in energy consumption or demand by program participants beyond those directly associated with program participation.

-(jj) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
+(ll) “Supply-side resource” means a resource that provides a supply of electrical energy or capacity, or both, to a utility.
 A supply-side resource includes the following:

 (1) A utility-owned generation capacity addition.